SuperOfficeDocs/superoffice-docs/docs/en/diary/howto/index.md

 description: How to work with appointments at multiple levels of NetServer.
 author: Bergfrid Skaara Dias
 so.date: 10.05.2023
-keywords: diary, calendar, appointment, API, associate, call, task, todo, follow-up so.topic: howto
+keywords: diary, calendar, appointment, API, associate, call, task, todo, follow-up, recurrence, recurrencerule, frequency, pattern so.topic: howto
 ---